Favourited 718 times

 If you don´t know anything about these matters, but you are interested and willing to work and learn about it, please apply anyway.
 You always need to start somewhere.

-Just don´t apply if you are not hard working, if you don´t like getting up early, sweating, getting full of mud and living simply. ...if you complain more than you joke, it´s not the right place.
+Just don´t apply for a long term stay if you are not hard working, if you don´t like getting up early, sweating, getting full of mud and living simply. ...if you complain more than you joke, it´s not the right place.

 We like people that look for solutions rather than problems, we like to support each other.
 We value respect, hard work, goodwill, creativity, and honesty.
 We enjoy good deep conversations and silly jokes as well as table games, good books, and movies.